Fees and Financial Aid

 There is not one single resource that lists all of the GSR/GSI positions available.
 Some departments will list openings and/or advertise them via email.
 GSI hirings are usually handled by the faculty who are offering these positions, so getting to know faculty and their research is strongly recommended for obtaining any of these types of positions.

 It is not recommended that incoming students undertake GSR/GSI positions during their first semester.
 However, if you would like to search for positions, you should identify faculty who you would like to work with and contact them directly.
-We recommend that you contact our GRADS advisors for advice about GSR/GSI positions.

 Candidates must have prior coursework experience for the specific course they will be working in.
 GSI hiring occurs during the academic semester prior to the one that you are applying for.